-Isotopes are the atoms in which the number of neutrons differs and the number of protons is same.
-From the above definition of atomic mass and the atomic number we can conclude that isotopes are those elements having a same atomic number and different mass number.
+Isotopes are the atoms in which the number of neutrons differs and the number of protons is the same.
+From the above definition of atomic mass and the atomic number, we can conclude that isotopes are those elements having a same atomic number and different mass number.

 Let us know something about the isotopes of hydrogen: There are three isotopes of hydrogen and these are protium, deuterium, and tritium.
 All three of them have a same number of protons, but the numbers in neutrons differ.
 In protium the number of neutrons is zero, in deuterium, it is one and in tritium, the number of neutrons is two.

 Isobars are those elements which differ in the chemical property but have same physical property.
 So, we can say that isobars are those elements which have a different atomic number but the same mass number.
 Their chemical property is different because there is the difference in the number of electrons.
 It has the same atomic mass but different atomic no. Because an additional number of neutrons compensates the difference in the number of nucleons.